Pavel Golovin

 Pavel Golovin (26 April 1909 – 27 April 1940) was a Soviet polar aviation pilot and colonel.

 Biography

-Golovin was the world's first pilot to fly over the North Pole, on 5 May 1937.
+Golovin was the world's first pilot to fly an airplane over the North Pole, on 5 May 1937.
+The first flight over the North Pole had been made in the dirigible Nord by pilot Umberto Nobile and polar explorers Lincoln Ellsworth and Roald Amundsen on May 13, 1926.